Logotyp Jordbruksverket

 Trade with forest reproductive material

 If you professionally produce, store or market forest reproductive material, you shall register your business with the Swedish Board of Agriculture.
-At the latest on 30 April each year, you shall update the information from the previous year, if it has changed.
-You can do this using our e-service.
+You must update the information from the previous year, if it has changed, no later than April 30 each year.
+You can use our e-service for this registration and update.

 Further information about other rules that apply to trade with forest reproductive material can be found on the Swedish Forest Agency’s website.